Your feedback is vital to us as we continue to increase the quality of our services.

 Mike Sexton, Deputy Chief Executive

-Mike, who became FD in December 2006, spent five years in the private sector working for the accountancy firm KPMG and had a brief spell at the Regional Specialities Agency (RSA) before joining the Trust in 1995.
+Mike, who became FD in December 2006, spent five years in the private sector working for the accountancy firm KPMG and had a spell in commissioning at the Regional Specialities Agency (RSA) before joining the Trust in 1995.

-Mike is also the executive lead for international affairs, commercial partnerships, service and healthcare contracts, procurement, arts and charities and he chairs the Trust’s Outpatient Pharmacy subsidiary.
+Mike is also the executive lead for international affairs, commercial development, healthcare contracts, procurement, arts and charities.